Programmable heralded linear optical generation of two-qubit states: Introduction

 \section{Introduction}

-Photonics offers convenient approaches to processing and exchanging quantum information and therefore it occupies a special place in quantum technologies~\cite{QuantumPhotonicsReview,PhotonicQIPreview}.
-In particular, quantum communications exploit optical photons to transmit quantum information with no degradation even at room temperature between distant parties through established fiber lines ~\cite{EntanglementQKD,EntangledNetwork}.
-Flying qubits may also be used to realize photonic quantum computers~\cite{Carolan,FBcomputingPsi,XanaduChip}.
+Photonics plays an indispensable role in quantum technologies, because it offers convenient approaches to processing and transmitting quantum information~\cite{QuantumPhotonicsReview,PhotonicQIPreview}.
+In particular, optical photons are ideal carriers that enable the transmission of quantum information between distant parties through established fiber lines ~\cite{EntanglementQKD,EntangledNetwork}.
+The qubits encoded into flying photons and manipulated by conventional photonic devices can also be used in realizations of quantum computers, which is currently a strong contender platform in quantum computing ~\cite{Carolan,FBcomputingPsi,XanaduChip}.

-Linear optics is considered as a viable approach to implementing quantum computers and simulators as it can be readily used for generation and transformation of entangled states.
-Although entangled states can be easily generated by linear optics from separable single photons~\cite{aaronson2010,BosonSampling20photons}, this approach becomes challenging when one needs to generate and transform specific states that encode logical qubits, which are usually required by quantum algorithms.
-Most often, a photonic qubit is encoded by a single photon being in either of two modes, as both the loss and multi-photon contamination can be easily detected by measuring the total photon number in the two modes.
-These so-called dual-rail-encoded states we are considered throughout this paper.
+Linear optics can generate entangled states out of separable single photons and perform some transformations on the states~\cite{aaronson2010,BosonSampling20photons}.
+However, specific states that encode logical qubits, which are usually required by quantum algorithms, are challenging to obtain by linear optics.
+Most often, a photonic qubit is encoded by a single photon being in either of two modes, as both the loss and multi photon contamination can be easily detected by measuring the total photon number in the two modes.
+These so-called dual-rail-encoded states are considered throughout this paper.